nullromo/sinking-islands/README.md

 ### Visual

--   make sure cursors are correct for islands/characters/cards for all situations
--   better feedback for users when they enter an illegal choice
 -   characters at the bottom of the circle need to not overlap the action order track
 -   show players their own cards that they played